eugene-eeo/dotfiles/README.md

-`bashrc` settings are to customize the prompt and `$PATH`, most of them were stolen from/inspired by `mistsuhiko`'s [bashrc](https://github.com/mitsuhiko/dotfiles/blob/master/bash/bashrc), and I just took the color for keywords form the mustang color scheme and used it everywhere.
+`bashrc` settings are to customize the prompt and `$PATH`, most of them were stolen from/inspired by `mistsuhiko`'s [bashrc](https://github.com/mitsuhiko/dotfiles/blob/master/bash/bashrc), and I just took the color for keywords from the mustang color scheme and used it everywhere.
 It gives my terminal a _heroku_ like look.